zydou/arti/doc/dev/notes/memory-limit.md

   impl ReclaimingToken {
 	/// "this participant is reclaiming by collapsing completely.
 	/// all memory it uses will be eventually `release`d,
-	/// but this may not have happened yet" fn forget_participant(self) {
+	/// but this may not have happened yet".
+	///
+	/// The `reclaim()` method won't be called again. fn forget_participant(self) {
 ```